jameshanlon/jameshanlon.github.io/content/retrofit-shed-insulation.md

 and breathing so as much as possible wore eye protection and a mask (although hard to do getting hot in the small space).
 Working overhead on the roof was the worst part as it was difficult to avoid falling dust on my face.
-The whole job took three days to complete.
+The whole job took three days to complete and has made a substantial difference to the stability of the temperature in the space.

 {{ macros.triple_layout(
      macros.image('shed-insulation/before-left-wall.jpg'),